Unified Multi-Domain Graph Pre-training for Homogeneous and Heterogeneous Graphs via Domain-Specific Expert Encoding: Method

 \section{Method}

-In this section, we present $\text{GPH}^{2}$, a unified multi-domain graph pre-training method that operates on both homogeneous and heterogeneous graphs.
-To address the two challenges outlined in Section ~\ref{sec:intro}, we design $\text{GPH}^{2}$ with two key components: (1) a Unified Multi-View Graph Construction that reformulates both homogeneous and heterogeneous graphs into a unified graph form, and (2) a Domain-Specific Expert Encoding that captures domain-specific knowledge during pre-training and integrates them effectively at the downstream stage.
+In this section, we present $\text{GPH}^{2}$, a unified multi-domain graph pre-training method for both homogeneous and heterogeneous graphs.
+To address two challenges outlined in Section ~\ref{sec:intro}, we design $\text{GPH}^{2}$ with two key components: (1) a Unified Multi-View Graph Construction that reformulates both homogeneous and heterogeneous graphs into a unified graph form, and (2) a Domain-Specific Expert Encoding that captures domain-specific knowledge during pre-training and integrates them effectively at downstream stage.